-If you are looking for a cushioned road running shoes then both the Bondi and the Clifton are great places to start.
-Hoka One One is know for their plush ride.
+If you are looking for cushioned road running shoes then both the Bondi and the Clifton are great places to start.
+Hoka One One is known for their plush ride.
 And these are the two of the go-to modals for more runners looking to log a lot of miles.

 The Hoka Bondi is the most cushioned running shoe that Hoka One One makes.
-That says a lot coming from a brad that is known for cushion.
+That says a lot coming from a brand that is known for cushion.
 All of that padding comes at a cost, though.
 These shoes are heavy.
 If you are switching over from a lighter brand, you will really feel that in your first few runs.
 The Bondi is a stable shoe.
-And the padding, once broken in provides a great running surface.
-That said you are not going to feel the road (for better or worse) and may go as far as saying that the Bondi feels slow compared to other road runners.
-This isn’t a pad thing if your looking to run a lot of slow miles for half+ marathon training.
+And the padding, once broken in, provides a great running surface.
+That said, you are not going to feel the road (for better or worse) and may go as far as saying that the Bondi feels slow compared to other road runners.
+This isn’t a bad thing if you’re looking to run a lot of slow miles for half+ marathon training.

-The Hoka Clifton offers a good amount of cushion on it own but is considered more “stability” then “cushioned” by the brands definition.
-That said, compared to almost any other shoe than the Bondi and it would be considered to have a lot of padding.
+The Hoka Clifton offers a good amount of cushion on its own but is considered more “stability” then “cushioned” by the brands definition.
+That said, compared to almost any other shoe than the Bondi, it would be considered to have a lot of padding.
 You will notice the weight of these runners if you are coming from a lighter brand.
 To me, they feel quick—not fast but not slow.
 They feel like they want to run at about my perfect marathon race pace.

 Below are the Hoka Bondi vs Clifton side by side for your comparison.